Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Introduction

 To reconcile this contradiction between the classical bias-variance trade-off theory and the modern practice, \citet{belkin2019reconciling} presented a unified generalization performance curve called `Double Descent'.
 The novel theory posits that, with an increase in model width, the test error initially follows the conventional `U-shaped curve', reaching an interpolation threshold where the model precisely fits the training data; Beyond this point, the error begins to decrease, challenging the traditional understanding and presenting a new perspective on model behavior.
 Similar behaviour was previously observed in \citet{vallet1989linear,opper1995statistical,opper2001learning}, but it had been largely overlooked until the double descent concept was formally raised.

 The double descent phenomenon is prevalent across various machine learning models.
-In the context of linear models, a series of empirical and theoretical studies have emerged to analyze this phenomenon \cite{loog2020brief}.
-In deep learning, a number of researchers have offered additional evidence supporting the presence and prevalence of the double descent phenomenon across a broader range of deep learning models, including CNNs, ResNets, and Transformers, in diverse experimental setups. \citet{nakkiran2021deep} also reveals that this phenomenon is most pronounced when dealing with label noise in the training set, while can manifest even without label noise.
+In the context of linear models, a series of empirical and theoretical studies have emerged to analyze this phenomenon~\citep{bartlett2020benign, loog2020brief, belkin2020two, deng2022model, hastie2022surprises}.
+In deep learning, many researchers have offered additional evidence supporting the presence and prevalence of the double descent phenomenon across a broader range of deep learning models, including CNNs, ResNets, and Transformers, in diverse experimental setups~\citep{nakkiran2021deep, chang2021provable, liu2022robust, gamba2022deep}. \citet{nakkiran2021deep} specifically concluded that this phenomenon is most pronounced when dealing with label noise in the training set, while can manifest even without label noise for the first time.
 Despite the widely accepted empirical observation of the double descent phenomenon within the domain of deep learning, comprehending the underlying mechanism of this occurrence in deep neural networks continues to pose a significant question.

+It is well-known that deep neural networks accomplish end-to-end learning frameworks through integrating feature learning with classifier training~\citep{zhou2021over}.
+A neural network tailored for classification tasks can be divided into two components.
+The initial segment is dedicated to a feature space transformation process by selecting information pertinent to the output while discarding information associated with the input.
+Specifically, the conversion of the original feature space represented by the input layer to the final feature space represented by the final representation layer is referred to as the learned feature space, which is shaped by the acquired representations within fully-trained neural networks.
+The subsequent stage typically entails constructing a classifier based on this learned feature space, intending to complete machine-learning tasks.